Entrack/admixtured-semiconductors/README.md

-# admixtured-semiconductors
-This program displays various parameters of GaAs or Ge injected semiconductor.
+This program **displays various parameters of GaAs or Ge injected semiconductor**.
+The code is the example of how you shouldn't organize it, but nevertheless it works and **displays temperature curves** (Fermi Distribution, Charges Concentration, Charged Mixtures Concentration, Charges Mobility, Unity Conductivity).
+You can set your own: Eg, mc, mv.
+Add admixtures with parameters like: Ea, Na, Ed, Nd.
+And set temperature boundaries.